BioAutoML-NAS: An End-to-End AutoML Framework for Multimodal Insect Classification via Neural Architecture Search on Large-Scale Biodiversity Data: Related Works

 \subsection{NAS-Driven Model}

 Recent advances \cite{saeedizadeh2024new, saeed20253d, dewi2024fruit, broni2024unsupervised, liang2025evolutionary} in NAS-driven models have focused on automating neural network design and evaluating their performance.
-Initially, Saeedizadeh et al. \cite{saeedizadeh2024new} used a gradient-based NAS framework to optimize cell design in a U-Net-style architecture with depths ranging from two to eight layers.
-However, the approach is limited by a narrow and symmetric search space, restricting architectural diversity and adaptability.
-Furthermore, Saeed et al. \cite{saeed20253d} proposed a 3D NAS architecture based on Point-Voxel Convolution as the core operator, with a weight-sharing evolutionary search.
-However, its lack of modality-specific design limits generalizability across diverse data types.
-On the other hand, Dewi et al. \cite{dewi2024fruit} utilized YOLOv8 with C2f and SPPF modules to enhance gradient flow and multi-scale feature extraction while maintaining efficiency; Nonetheless, it does not incorporate automated architecture search or support multimodal integration.
+Initially, Saeedizadeh et al. \cite{saeedizadeh2024new} used a gradient-based NAS framework to optimize cell design in a U-Net-style architecture with depths ranging from two to eight layers. \x{Here, the search space is constrained to a U-Net-style encoder–decoder with predefined reduction and expansion cells, limiting exploration to a fixed architectural pattern and reducing adaptability beyond segmentation tasks.
+In contrast, our framework eliminates such structural constraints and learns architectures directly from data without relying on predefined templates.}

+Furthermore, Saeed et al. \cite{saeed20253d} proposed a 3D NAS architecture based on Point-Voxel Convolution (PVConv) as the core operator, employing a weight-sharing evolutionary search, \x{where the search space is limited to depth and channel width variations in a PVConv-based supernetwork, restricting it to a single building block.
+Random path sampling with weight sharing may also introduce optimization bias and weak structural guidance.
+In contrast, our method searches over diverse feature transformations within structured cells, enabling richer representation learning beyond simple scaling.}

-In another study, Broni-Bediako et al. \cite{broni2024unsupervised} integrated Markov Random Field-based NAS with a self-training domain adaptation strategy, employing confidence- and energy-based pseudo-labeling to address cross-domain shifts.
-However, the focus remains on unsupervised adaptation and lightweight model discovery, with less emphasis on detailed architectural flexibility.
-Similarly, Liang et al.\cite{liang2025evolutionary} proposed an evolutionary NAS framework that constructed CNNs by assembling optimal modules, guided by diversity enhancement strategies and random forest fitness estimation.
-However, the approach emphasizes the composition of the high-level modules, with a limited focus on the details of the operating system and multimodal integration.
+In another study, Broni-Bediako et al. \cite{broni2024unsupervised} integrated Markov Random Field-based NAS with a self-training domain adaptation strategy, employing confidence- and energy-based pseudo-labeling to address cross-domain shifts, \x{where the search space is defined through factorized pairwise dependencies over discrete architectural choices, it is restricted to predefined kernel–label combinations, limiting complex interactions and multimodal learning.
+In contrast, our framework jointly learns architecture and multimodal representations from visual and metadata features.} Similarly, Liang et al. \cite{liang2025evolutionary} proposed an evolutionary NAS framework that constructs CNNs by assembling optimal modules, guided by diversity enhancement strategies and random forest-based fitness estimation. \x{Their search space uses a two-level binary encoding that separates network configuration and connectivity, resulting in a fragmented search process that prevents joint optimization of feature transformation and structure.
+In contrast, our framework uses a unified differentiable formulation, enabling co-adaptation of feature transformations and connectivity during training.}